 B. Other Local College Students

 TCC (Tallahassee Community College) and FAMU students are NOT eligible for participation in FSU Intramural Sports.
-Certain TCC students participating in the TCC to FSU Program are eligible; such student participants are advised to verify their status with the Intramural Sports Office prior to their participation in an Intramural Sports event.
-Also, correspondence students, high school students, and transient students (when taking classes NOT at FSU) are NOT eligible.
+Correspondence students, high school students, and transient students (when taking classes NOT at FSU) are NOT eligible.
 Students dual-enrolled at FAMU and FSU who consider FAMU their home school from which they will receive their diploma are also NOT eligible for participation in FSU Intramural Sports.

 D. Faculty and Staff